-On a technical level, CLC Main Workbench uses the NCBI's blast+ software (see ftp://ftp. ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
-Thus, the results of using a particular data set to search the same database with the same search parameters would give the same results, whether run locally or at the NCBI.
+On a technical level, CLC Main Workbench uses the NCBI's blast+ software (ftp://ftp. ncbi.nlm.nih.gov/blast/executables/blast+).
+The version of the BLAST+ software used by the CLC Main Workbench often differs from the version being run on NCBI servers.
+However, searching the same database with the same query sequences and settings is expected to generate the same or very similar results, whether run locally or at the NCBI.